dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 an ICOM TRX can be connected via CIV (USB) to the computer running this software.
 When the ICOM checkbox is activated in the browser, the frequency of the Icom TRX will be read and the marker and lower waterfall will be set to this frequency every 100ms.
 To adapt the CIV address to your Icom Transceiver, open file: civ.c and change variable civ_adr to the address of the transceiver.
 Then rebuild the software.

+For automatic detection of you ICOM transceiver you may check the in file: identifySerUSB.c the definition:
+#define SERID "IC-9700 13001397 A"

 vy 73
 de DJ0ABR, Kurt Moraw